Chinon: History

 In 1490, the commune of Chinon was the birthplace of the writer, humanist, humorist, philosopher and satirist François Rabelais, author of Gargantua and Pantagruel amongst other works, which figure in the canon of great world literature.
 The region is the scene of these fantastic, critical and observant adventures.

-From the sixteenth century, Chinon was no longer a royal residence, and in 1631 it became part of the estates of the Duke of Richelieu, who neglected the fortress.
+From the 16th century, Chinon was no longer a royal residence, and in 1631 it became part of the estates of the Duke of Richelieu, who neglected the fortress.
 Apart from townhouses and convents that were built, the city changed little up to the Revolution.
 In the 1820s, however, the fortifications were pulled down and the banks of the river Vienne were opened up to the outside.

 In the late 19th and 20th centuries, Chinon grew to the east, towards the railway station, and to the north on the hill.
 The historic centre was registered as a conservation area in 1968, and since that time has been undergoing restoration in order to preserve its historic, natural and architectural identity.